YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     |> Task.map responseText
 ```

 We'll create the HTTP request to `GET` the protected quote.
 The type for this request is "`fetchProtectedQuote` takes model as an argument and returns a task that fails with an error or succeeds with a string".
-This time we need to define an `Authorization` header as a tuple in a list.
+This time we need to define an `Authorization` header.
 The value of this header is `Bearer ` plus the user's token string.
-This authorizes the request so the API will return a protected quote.
-We then `Http.send` the request with default settings, as we did in `authUser`.
+We then `Http.send` the request with default settings like we did in `authUser`.

 We're going to step through a typing challenge now.
 If we try to compile before adding `|> Http.Decorators.interpretStatus` we'll receive a type mismatch error.
-This API route returns a string instead of JSON like our `POST` request to register and login.
-Elm infers that the type should be `Model -> Task Http.RawError String`, but we've written `Http.Error` instead.
-We didn't have this problem getting the unprotected quote because we used `Http.getString`.
-We can't use `getString` here because we need to pass a header.
+This API route returns a string instead of JSON like our `authUser` `POST` request.
+Elm infers that the type should be `Model -> Task Http.RawError String` but we've written `Http.Error` instead.
+We didn't have this problem getting the _unprotected_ quote because we used `Http.getString`.
+We can't use `getString` here because we need to pass a custom header.
 And because the response is not JSON, we can't use [`Http.fromJson`](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#fromJson) (which takes a `RawError` and returns an `Error`).
 We want the error type to be `Http.Error` because we want to use our pre-existing `HttpError` function in our command and `HttpError` expects `Error`, not `RawError`.

-We can resolve this by using the `Http.Decorators` package with the [`interpretStatus`](http://package.elm-lang.org/packages/rgrempel/elm-http-decorators/1.0.2/Http-Decorators#interpretStatus) method.
+We can resolve this by using [`Http.Decorators.interpretStatus`](http://package.elm-lang.org/packages/rgrempel/elm-http-decorators/1.0.2/Http-Decorators#interpretStatus).
 This decorates the `Http.send` result so the error type is `Error` instead of `RawError`.
 Now all our types match again!

 Now we need to handle the response.
 It's a string and not JSON so we won't be decoding it the way we did with `authUser`.
 We'll [map the response](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Task#map) to transform it with a `responseText` function that we'll define in a moment.